oroinc/documentation/backend/entities/migration.rst

 * |ActivityListExtension| - Adds association between the given table and the activity list table.
 See an example of usage in the :ref:`Activity List Inheritance Targets documentation <bundle-docs-platform-activity-list-bundle-inheritance>`.

-* |AttachmentExtension| - Provides an ability to create file and attachment fields and attachment association.
+* |AttachmentExtension| - Provides an ability to create file and attachment fields and attachment associations.
 More information is available in the :ref:`Use Migration Extension Example in AttachmentBundle <attachment-bundle-migration-extension>`.

 * |CommentExtension| - Adds comments association to the entity.
 More information is available in |Enable Comment Association with New Activity Entity|.